 Buying Tickets Separately

-- For most people who just want tickets, the best way to lock in current prices for Walt Disney World tickets is to buy them from Undercover Tourist.
+- For most people who just want tickets, the best place to purchase Walt Disney World tickets is to buy them from Undercover Tourist.
 They offer great bottom-line prices that are always lower than Disney’s for any 3-Day or longer tickets, FREE shipping and friendly customer service.
-Current e-tickets are good through the end of 2019, and will be valid on any day of the year, whether Value, Regular or Peak.
-(Physical tickets have a different expiration date – check the Undercover Tourist website for the most current information.)
-You can read more about why we love Undercover Tourist here: Disney World Ticket Discounts page.
+You can read more about why we love Undercover Tourist on our Disney World Ticket Discounts page.

 - There may be other ticket discounts you qualify for if you are a Florida Resident, member of the US Military or a handful of other categories.
 You can see all the discounts currently available on our Disney World Ticket Discounts page.